-This Somerville staple dedicates an entire portion of the menu to hot dogs, but our favorite—no disrespect to the Corn Dog or the Tofu Pup—remains the Starlite-Style.
-The signature iteration at Trina’s Starlite Lounge dresses up a griddled dog with French fries, coleslaw, and creamy, tangy “Starlite” aioli.
+Somerville staple Trina’s Starlite Lounge is a veritable hot dog joint, which dedicates an entire portion of its menu to griddled hot dogs.
+Our favorite—no disrespect to the Corn Dog or the Tofu Pup—remains the Starlite-Style Dog.
+The signature iteration dresses up an all-beef, locally made Kayem hot dog with French fries, coleslaw, and creamy, tangy “Starlite” aioli.
 (Check out TFL’s cookbook, Dining In Boston, for the special recipe.)
-Should you ever tire of this standby, though, check out the Dog of the Day, which has formerly featured specials topped with everything from crispy wontons to cheese curds.
+Should you ever tire of the classic, check out the Dog of the Day, which has formerly featured specials topped with everything from crispy wontons to cheese curds.

 Where to Find the Best Hot Dogs in Boston

 Where to Find Boston's Best Ice Cream Sandwiches

 It’s no surprise that a proud baseball town like Boston places the humble hot dog on a pedestal.
 There are plenty of franks to be had at Fenway, of course, but when you’re craving something a little more adventurous—say, a hot dog wrapped in bacon and buried under bonito flakes—here’s where to find Boston’s best topped hot dogs.